Spoonunit/Kart-Club/Rye House/README.md

 There are quite a few good videos for Rye House.
 [This one](https://www.youtube.com/watch?v=yq_ejPWdLCA) also includes some great driving tips for this circuit.

-Take a look at this [superb onboard lap](https://www.youtube.com/watch?v=lnAe_t2_m74) with commentary, produced by the FIA Karting Championship.
-Make no mistake, the hire karts won't perform like the one shown, with max speeds at around 45mph.

 ## Driving Tips

 Here's a [great guide in words](https://kclmotorsport.wordpress.com/2012/10/22/rye-house-track-guide/) to maybe add a bit more flavour to the above video guide.